rowcased/rowcased.github.io/alternate_page.md

 1 [is_sator_square](https://www.codewars.com/kata/5cb7baa989b1c50014a53333/python)<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The first kata was based on a stone tablet found at Pompeii, known as a "sator square".
-It is an form of two-dimentional palindrome admitting four symmetries.
+It is an form of two dimentional palindrome admitting four symmetries.
 The coder of this kata must study the pattern of characters on the square and determine whether it conforms to the regulations of a sator square.

 2 [build_square](https://www.codewars.com/kata/5cab471da732b30018968071/python)<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This one was based on my experience playing with toy blocks with my daughter and as a kid myself.
 I simply created a challenge for the coder to determine if a square could be built out of the available different-sized blocks.